bertofurth/Seagate-Central-Debian/README.md

 This is a procedure for installing a basic Debian Linux system on a Seagate Central NAS.

+Note that these instructions only get the unit to the point of having a a very basic Debian based Linux operating system with a working ssh service.

+It is assumed that users embarking on this upgrade process have some familiarity with the basics of operating and maintaining a Debian based Linux system.

+Some brief guidelines for setting up a simple samba file sharing service are given in the file HOWTO-Samba-File-Sharing.md.
+Installing other services that the native Seagate Central firmware provided such as a DLNA media server, and a web management interface are left to the user.

 ## Warning
 **Performing modifications of this kind on the Seagate Central is not without risk.
 Making the changes suggested in these instructions will